The changing face of Scottish high streets

 The lost stores of the Scottish high street

-Walking down any Scottish high street can be a depressing sight with around one in ten shops boarded up nationwide.
-As people move to shopping online, some question the need for big department stores.
-John Lewis is undergoing a massive redevelopment in Edinburgh but by the time it's finished, will it be as popular as it once was?

-Scottish high streets were once crammed with thriving local and independent businesses.
-Throughout the last twenty years we've seen many favourite brands come and go.

-Woolworths and BHS once had pride of place on the high street.
-Woolies was well loved by children all over Scotland for their great range of toys, teddies and pick n mix up, up until its surprise closure in 2008.
-British Homes Stores (BHS) went bust in 2016.
-Tammy Girl was a great pre-teens fashion shop but it was bought up by BHS in 2005.
-JJB Sports went in 2012.
+Woolworths and British Home Stores (BHS) once had pride of place on the high street until going bust in 2008 and 2016 respectively.
+Tammy Girl, a popular pre-teens fashion shop, disappeared even earlier when it was bought up by BHS in 2005.

+C & A used to be a budget shoppers’ favourite prior to the rise of Primark.
+It closed in 2001.

-Even Dixons, whose tagline was “The Future” closed most of its shops in 2006 after nearly 70 years in operation.
-And Comet, once a pioneering discount warehouse, collapsed in 2012, a year after its owners sold the chain to OpCapita for £2.
+Even Dixons, whose tagline was “The Future” closed most of its shops in 2006 after nearly 70 years in operation, while their rival Comet, once a pioneering discount warehouse, collapsed in 2012, a year after its owners sold the chain to OpCapita for a paltry £2.

 One of the most famous high street collapses was Ratners jewellery chain which closed 330 stores in 1992 after the owner, Gerald Ratner, described one of his own products as “total crap” at a conference.